When I first started scrapbooking about 10 years ago, I had no idea what a huge hobby and major industry it would become.

 Memory Makers magazine (or MM) was an early original making its debut on newsstands in 1996.

-The current October 2009 issue marks the last issue of this renown and popular magazine.
+The current October 2009 issue marks the last issue of this popular magazine.

 I’ve been reading Memory Makers magazine almost from the very first issue.
 In fact, I still have many of those “vintage” copies which I keep in special hard-bound binders that MM used to sell years ago.